02ggang9/02ggang9.github.io/_posts/trouble/2024-01-19-ConfigureAwsCredentials.md

 ---
 published: true
 title:  "It looks like you might be trying to authenticate with OIDC.
-Did you mean to set the id-token permission?
-If you are not trying to authenticate with OIDC and the action is working successfully, you can ignore this message."
+Did you mean to set the id-token permission? 에러 해결"
 categories:
   - trouble
 ---